infoatgodreams/GoDreams-Repository/Volume 3/Care Standards/Associated sector innovations/National School Health Policy, Kenya.md

 - Every child has a right to access safe drinking water and adequate sanitation.
 Provision of safe water and sanitation shall be complemented by appropriate hygiene promotion and education.
 - A healthy and hygienic school environment is actualized by safe, adequate water supply, adequate sanitation and appropriate hygiene promotion.
 - The following measures shall be undertaken:
-  - School managements and parents shall be encouraged and empowered to provide adequate ablution facilities for boys and girl as prescribed in the School Health Rules &amp; Regulations, &quot;Building code&quot; and Public Health Act.
+  - School managements and parents shall be encouraged and empowered to provide adequate ablution facilities for boys and girl as prescribed in the School Health Rules & Regulations;Building code and Public Health Act.
   - Ablution facilities shall be designed and constructed to suit the different age groups and special needs
   - Hand washing facilities including soap shall be provided in each school and located within the vicinity of the toilet/latrine
   - Adequate, safe drinking water points/fountains shall be available in each school